Obstetrics & Gynecology, Boulder Medical Center

 Anyone sexually active can benefit from testing.
 Your provider can recommend the right tests based on your health history and risk factors.

-Yes.
+Your provider can help!
 There are many contraception options—from pills and IUDs to implants and barrier methods.
 Your provider can help you choose what fits your body, lifestyle, and goals.

 You are not alone.
 Many people hesitate to discuss these topics, but providers are trained to listen without judgment.
 Your questions and concerns are valid, and your care is confidential.